Did you always know what you wanted to do?

 What kind of training have you had?

 I completed several mastery courses with Tony Robbins, completed and coached the Curriculum for Living at Landmark Education, and continue to sharpen my skills in a program called RMT.
 Additionally, I was an early graduate of the Institute for Integrative Nutrition, and I am accredited by the American Association of Drugless Practitioners as well as being a certified Health Coach.

-I have invested in many teachers and mentors along my journey that bring me to where I am today.
+I have invested in multiple teachers, mentors and coaches along my journey that bring me to where I am today.